TheCyberArcher/EndeavourOS-Privacy/README.md

 ### 8) Customise the Desktop Environment with extensions

-All of the extensions are presents in https://extensions.gnome.org/List
+Extensions are presents in https://extensions.gnome.org/List

 <br />